ChrisLeeRios/75Hard/README.md

 A work in progress using the MERN stack!

-A Passion project for my fiance and I to track our meals and progress through out a self tranformation Challange we are attempting called 75 Hard.
+A passion project for my fiance and I to track our meals and progress throughout a self transformation challenge we are attempting called 75 Hard.

 I am so excited for you to share our journey!